iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 14.2.4
+- Adjusted how the AutoEntrust and AutoFullCircle work, making them much more consistant now.

 Version 14.2.3
 - Fixed an issue where AutoEntrust and AutoFullCircle would give an error under specific conditions.
 - Fixed Stoneskin and Sneak not using the Fast Cast set under specific conditions.